When your bank says no, try Another Lender.

 Commercial-Only Properties Definition Commercial-only properties are properties with no residential component.
 DSCR loans focus on residential rental income, so properties used exclusively for commercial purposes are not eligible.

-For a no obligation conversation about your mortgage, contact Brian Kludt (#227424) of Fairway Mortgage at 414-899-6243.
+For a no obligation conversation about your mortgage, contact Chad Ellis (#2577725) of Rain City Capital at 469-249-3415.

 Frequently Asked Questions About DSCR Loan Property Types